 Dylan Connor

-Arizona State University
+Professor, Arizona State University

-I am a social scientist and population geographer, and my work examines the geography of inequality and human behavior.
+I am a computational social scientist and population geographer, and my work examines the geography of inequality and human behavior.

 Today, the United States and Europe face their most pressing population challenges in living memory.
 Inequality within and across our cities have reached all-time highs, opportunities for our children to climb the economic ladder have sunk to all-time lows, and we will face major immigration and demographic pressures for decades to come.